Aloidendron tongaense (van Jaarsv.) Klopper & Gideon F.Sm.

 Tonga Tree Aloe, Mozambique Tree Aloe, Medusa

-Aloidendron tongaense, formerly known as Aloe tongaensis, is a succulent tree, up to 26 feet (8 m) tall and about the same in width, with a rounded crown.
-Main trunk is stout and up to 2.6 feet (80 cm) in diameter at the base.
+Aloidendron tongaense, formerly known as Aloe tongaensis, is a succulent tree with a rounded crown.
+It grows up to 26 feet (8 m) tall with an equal spread width.
+The main trunk is stout and up to 2.6 feet (80 cm) in diameter at the base.
 Leaf-bearing branches are up to 1.2 inches (3 cm) in diameter.
 Leaves are carried in rosettes at the branch ends.
-Inflorescence is branched, up to 14 inches (35 cm) tall and up to 4 inches (20 cm) in diameter.
-Flowers are yellowish-orange, tubular and up to 2 inches (5 cm) long.
+The inflorescence is branched, up to 14 inches (35 cm) tall, and up to 4 inches (20 cm) in diameter.
+Flowers are yellowish-orange, tubular, and up to 2 inches (5 cm) long.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).